-- 1. King's Town Bank Co., Ltd., (hereinafter referred to as the "Group") was restructured from Tainan District Joint Saving Co., Ltd., on January 1, 1978.
+- 1. King's Town Bank Co., Ltd., (hereinafter referred to as the "Company") subsidiaries (hereinafter referred to as the "Group" and was restructured from Tainan District Joint Saving Co., Ltd, on January 1, 1978.
 The Group had applied for restructuring into a commercial bank according to the resolution reached in the extraordinary shareholders meeting on November 29, 2005 and was renamed as "King's Town Bank Co., Ltd." The Group started trading on the Taiwan Stock Exchange Corporation since July 1983.
 The place of registration and the general management office are located at No. 506, Section 1, Ximen Road, West Central District, Tainan City, and branches are setup nationwide. - 2.
 The Group's main business services are: (1) accepting check deposits, (2) accepting other deposits, (3) issuing financial bonds, (4) handling loans, (5) handling bill discounts, (6) handling various investment businesses, (7) handling domestic and foreign exchange, (8) handling draft acceptance, (9) issuing domestic and foreign letters of credit, (10) handling domestic and foreign guarantees, (11) handling collections and advances, (12) handling the depository and agency services related to the various businesses listed above, and (13) other business chartered by the government. - 3.
 The Company is also the ultimate controller of the Group to which it belongs. - 4.
-The Group had 986 employees as of September 30, 2019 and 2018. - II.
+The Group had 999 employees and 982 employees as of December 31, 2019 and 2018, respectively.

+II.
 Financial reporting date and procedures

-The consolidated financial statements of the Group for the period of January 1 to September 30, 2019 and 2018 were approved for publication by the Board of Directors on October 28, 2019.
+The consolidated financial statements of the Group for the period of January 1 to December 31, 2019 and 2018 were approved for publication by the Board of Directors on February 24, 2020.

-- III.
-Application of new and revised standards and interpretation - 1.
-Changes in accounting policies resulting from the first-time application of International Financial Reporting Standards
+III.
+Application of new and revised standards and interpretation

+1. Changes in accounting policies resulting from the first-time application of International Financial Reporting Standards

-The Group has adopted International Financial Reporting Standards, International Accounting Standards, International Financial Reporting Interpretations or Notices that have been approved by the Financial Supervisory Commission (hereinafter referred to as the "FSC") for application after January 1, 2018.
+The Group has adopted International Financial Reporting Standards, International Accounting Standards, International Financial Reporting Interpretations or Notices that have been approved by the Financial Supervisory Commission (hereinafter referred to as the "FSC") for application after January 1, 2019.
 Except for the nature and impact of the new standards and amendments described below, the first-time application has no significant impact on the Group: